When can isotropy help adapt LLMs' next word prediction to numerical domains?: Experiments

 Finally, in Figure~\ref{Lag_context}, we compare the NMSE vs isotropy for varying input context lengths to observe its impact on the real datasets.
 We select Lag-Llma as our example model.
-We compare the results for two different input context length: 1) the recommended input context length $L=144$ and the reduced input context length $L=96$.
-As can be seen from the figure, the violation in recommended input context length

-by reducing it from $L=144$ to $L=96$ not only decreases the NMSE performances, but also increases for some datasets.
-For instance, the inter-type cosine similarity values become close to $0$, i.e., from $0.1091$ to $0.0012$ and from $0.2014$ to $0.0396$, respectively, for nature (Dataset 2) and finance (Dataset 1), which in turn improves the NMSE performances.
+We compare the results for two different input context lengths: 1) the recommended input context length $L=144$ and the reduced input context length $L=96$.
+As can be seen from the figure, the inter-token cosine similarity values become far from $0$, i.e., from $0.0097$ to $0.0220$ for energy-Dataset 1 and from $0.0026$ to $0.0103$ for transport-Dataset 1, which in turn decreases the NMSE performances.
+On the other hand, the inter-token cosine similarity values become close to $0$, i.e., from $0.1091$ to $0.0112$ for nature-Dataset 2 and from $0.2014$ to $0.0133$ for finance-Dataset 1, which in turn improves the NMSE performances.
+Thus, the variation in the recommended input context length may not only decrease the NMSE performances, but can also increase for some datasets.